openshift-labs/cloud-native-guides/wildfly-swarm-che.md

 #### Create a RESTful Service

 WildFly Swarm uses JAX-RS standard for building REST services.
+In the project explorer in Eclipse Che, right-click on **inventory-wildfly-swarm > src > main > java** and then on **New > Java Class**

-Create a new Java class named `InventoryResource.java` in `com.redhat.cloudnative.inventory` package with the following content:
+Create a new Java class named  `InventoryResource.java` in the `com.redhat.cloudnative.inventory` package with the following content:

 ~~~java
 package com.redhat.cloudnative.inventory;